brian6484/brian6484.github.io/_posts/2022-06-01-ControllerVSRestCont.md

 1. @Controller VS @RestController

 * If return value of @Controller is String, it is rendered as *view* but for @RestController, return value is inserted into HTTP message body.

+2. @RequestMapping

+* If no HTTP method is allocated in @RequestMapping, all HTTP methods are allowed.

+* If prohibited HTTP method is called, 405 (Method not allowed) is returned.

+*